teityura/rcon-py/README.md

 ## Overview

-This project is a Chatbot for the Palworld dedicated server.
+This project is a Discord Bot for the Palworld dedicated server.

 ## Project Structure